hg-mirrors/pypy_externals/README.rst

 Reproducing the binaries here
 =============================

-These binaries were produced with VS 14.0, i.e. Visual Studio 2017
+These binaries were produced with VS 14.0, i.e., Visual Studio 2017, but work with VS 15.0 i.e., Visual Studio 2019

 The Boehm garbage collector